totallynotbrent/nuFor/README.md

 Fortran numerical kernels with a Rust application layer (CLI, web UI, runtime) and Python tooling for analysis, reference solutions, and verification.

-The project is being developed openly over roughly five years, one verified step at a time: foundations and 1D Euler first, then 2D, viscosity, parallel performance, and broader validation.
+The project is developed one verified step at a time: foundations and the 1D Euler solver first, then 2D, viscosity, parallel performance, and broader validation.
 This repository is the executable record of that program.
 Every numerical claim is meant to be backed by verification evidence, not by a successful compile.

 ## Status

 Experimental.
-The mixed Rust/Fortran build system and the FFI boundary are in place (PLAN step 2): a Cargo workspace drives CMake via `build.rs`, the Fortran kernel library compiles and links, and FFI integration tests pass.
+Foundations are in place through PLAN step 3: the mixed Rust/Fortran build (Cargo drives CMake via `build.rs`, FFI integration tests pass) and the `case.toml` case-file schema with strict validation (`crates/nufor-config`, schema documented in `docs/formats/case-toml.md`).
-The boundary decision is recorded in `docs/research/ffi-boundary.md`.
 Numerical solvers come next.
 See `plans/PLAN.md` for the ordered roadmap and current step.

 ## Repository layout